 You can decide which one fits better to your text/slides.
 Rephrasing is also fine, the main issue is referencing to Science-IT and Aalto.
 (Note that this does not exist in various funding databases, this is an Aalto internal project.)

-We can’t automatically track all the Triton publications.
-We need all users to link the publications to Science-IT in ACRIS.
+We can’t automatically track all publications, so we need all users to verify their publications are linked to Science-IT in ACRIS (the Aalto research information system).
 It takes about 30 seconds if you aren’t looking at ACRIS now, or 5 when you are already there.
 All publications are required to be in ACRIS anyway, so this is a fast process.

 You can see the already-reported publications here: https://research.aalto.fi/en/equipment/scienceit(27991559-92d9-4b3b-95ee-77147899d043)/publications.html